robinhood/faust/docs/userguide/models.rst

     class LOL(faust.Record):
         accounts: List[Account]

-This works with most of the iterable types, so for a list all of :class:`~typing.Sequence`, :class:`~typing.MutableSequence`, and :class:`~typing.List` can be used.
-For a full list of generic data types recognized by Faust consult the following table:
+This works with many of the iterable types, so for a list all of :class:`~typing.Sequence`, :class:`~typing.MutableSequence`, and :class:`~typing.List` can be used.
+For a full list of generic data types recognized by Faust, consult the following table:

 =========== =================================================================
 Collection  Recognized Annotations